 Other schools will make the mistake of creating content which aims to appeal to their entire audience.
 While there may be some blogs, videos, or other pieces which have a broad appeal across your entire school community, too broad a focus will often result in content that feels unfocused, inconsistent in its messaging, or just too general to be engaging.
 While adopting a narrower focus might mean your content appeals to less people, it can help it to be more impactful.

-The quality of your education marketing content will be the biggest determiner of its success.
+The quality of your higher education marketing content will be the biggest determiner of its success.
 If your videos, blogs, and other efforts are engaging, informative, and persuasive, they will ultimately accomplish your goal of helping to drive more enrollments at your school.

 Example: Automotive Training Centres’ blog 4 Great Reasons to Become an Auto Mechanic shows up not just at the top of the results page for a Canadian Google search on ‘reasons to become a mechanic’, but as a featured snippet.
 From the additional text shown in the snippet, you can see that the school worked to integrate keywords into the headers and body text of the blog.

-This isn’t always easy for schools, particularly those who rely on user-generated content from students or instructors who may not be well-versed in digital marketing.
+This isn’t always easy for schools, particularly those who rely on user-generated higher education content marketing from students or instructors who may not be well-versed in digital marketing.
 However, you can encourage your content creators to optimize their work by focusing on integrating keywords naturally into their pieces, as well as educating them on the proper use of SEO architecture, such as page title tags and header tags (H1s, H2s, etc.).

 When done naturally and without compromising the overall quality of your content, a well-executed SEO approach will drive more prospects to engage with your school.